-While the KitKat update has started rolling out to several other Nexus devices, the Nexus 5 has the distinction of being the only Android device with Google’s brand new “Google Experience Launcher”.
+While the KitKat update has started rolling out to several other Nexus (and non-Nexus) devices, the Nexus 5 has the distinction of being the only Android device with Google’s brand new “Google Experience Launcher”.

-The Moto G is a major game-changer in the mobile world, offering mid-range specs at a price that is significantly cheaper than any other handset on this list.
+The Moto G is a major game-changer in the mobile world, offering mid-range specs at a killer price.
 Motorola’s new budget handset features a 1.2GHz quad-core Qualcomm Snapdragon 400 CPU and includes 1GB of RAM.

-The Moto G essentially runs on stock Android 4.3 with few modifications, and is guaranteed to get an update to Android 4.4 KitKat in January.
+The Moto G essentially runs on stock Android 4.3 with few modifications, and already has an upgrade available for Android 4.4.2 KitKat.
 While the handset doesn’t have tons of special features, it has reasonably solid specs and a price tag that’s under $200.

 Sony’s Xperia L features a 1GHz dual-core Snapdragon S4 CPU and 1GB of RAM.
 It only has 8GB of internal storage, but there is a microSD slot to increase that by 32GB.

 As for software, it’s reminiscent of stock Android, taking on the Ice Cream Sandwich theme.
 Finally, it has very little in terms of bloatware, which is often hard to come by.

 For more on the Sony Xperia L, including our review, click here.